dtabas/eep555uw/_pages/projects.md

   <img width="837" height="466" src="/images/CP_diagram.png" alt="Coincident peak data model">
 </p>

----
+======

+## Past Projects

 ### Transfer learning for linear state estimators of commercial HVAC systems

 Learning for efficient state estimation and control of energy usage commercial HVAC systems is stymied by a lack of labeled data.
 The state of HVAC systems in commerical buildings can be reasonably approximated by a polynomial time dynamic equation; for a building with abundant sensor data we learn an accurate model as a base for transfering to buildings in which sensor deployment is limited.

-======

-## Past Projects
+Between similar buildings, we demonstrate a method of transfering such a model when used for [fault detection](https://arxiv.org/abs/2002.01060).

+---

 ### Measuring congestion due to drivers cruising for parking